Home

 All about Norite and Taconite Properties

 Know all about Norite and Taconite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Taconite belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Taconite is Banded, Trellis.
 Norite appears Veined and Shiny and Taconite appears Layered, Banded, Veined and Shiny.
-The luster of Norite is not available while that of Taconite is earthy.
+The luster of Norite is while that of Taconite is earthy.
 Norite is available in dark grey to black colors whereas Taconite is available in red, reddish brown colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Taconite are as a touchstone, cemetery markers, creating artwork.

 Compare Igneous Rocks